raigu/ordered-lists-sync/README.md

 [![Dependents](http://poser.pugx.org/raigu/ordered-lists-sync/dependents)](https://packagist.org/packages/raigu/ordered-lists-sync)

 Library for synchronizing ordered data with the minimum of insert and delete operations.

-Suitable for lage data sets in isolated environments.
+Optimized for large datasets.
+Suitable for keeping in sync internal data with outside source.
+See [demos](./demo).

 # Compatibility